danrleybarros/NewDemoCleanArchitecture/README.md

 # DemoCleanArchitecture
-IUso do Clean-Arquitecture com um CRUD simples
+Uso do Clean-Arquitecture com um CRUD simples

 ## <a name="Migration"></a> Migration
 ### Powershell